Damir2307/DB3_project/README.md

 ## Relational Algebra operators RA linear expression and its RA tree
 SQL queries based on the aforementioned 15 questions and based on the chosen database stored in the "query" folder.
-RA linear expression and its RA tree for 7 queries stored in the "RA" folder.
+RA linear expression and its RA tree for 7 queries stored in the <a href="https://github.com/Damir2307/DB3_project/tree/main/RA">RA</a> folder.